Nargesmohammadi/Dog-and-Cat-Classification-using-Transfer-learning-mobilenet-v2-/README.md

 # Dog and Cat Classification using Transfer Learning MobileNet-V2 🐶🐱

-This repository contains code for a Dog and Cat Classification model using transfer learning with MobileNet# Dog and Cat Classification using Transfer Learning MobileNet-V2

 This GitHub repository contains code for a dog and cat classification project using transfer learning with MobileNet-V2.
 The goal of this project is to train a model that can accurately classify images of dogs and cats.

 ## Dataset